Government plan to price copper higher than fibre is a mistake

 2. Not everyone gets fibre any way

-If everything goes to plan – let’s assume for now it will – UFB will reach 75% of New Zealanders by 2019.
-There’s the rural RBI network for those in the back-blocks.
+Assuming all goes to plan, UFB is projected to reach 75% of New Zealanders by 2019.
+There’s the rural broadband initiative (RBI) network for those in the back-blocks.
 People in small towns will be left with the fibre-to-the-node network where the last leg of distribution will be over copper.
 Making them pay more for their copper will add insult to injury.

-Higher copper prices also mean ISPs will be less able to invest in technologies like VDSL to serve these customers.
+Higher copper prices also mean ISPs will be less able to invest in upgraded copper technologies like VDSL to serve these customers.

 3. Making copper dearer won’t change fibre demand